bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_2.md

 > Do the extreme points of a feasible region correspond to all basic feasible solutions
 > of a matrix NOT in basic form?
 I have a gut feeling that the answer is no.

-A matrix in the basic form is convenient for reading off a basic feasible solution, but modifying any matrix to this form using elementary row operations does not change the feasible region, the extreme points or what are the basic feasible solutions.
+A matrix in the basic form is convenient for reading off a basic feasible solution.
+However, we can bring any matrix to this form using elementary row operations, and this process does not change the feasible region, the extreme points and the basic feasible solutions.
 Starting with any matrix, a basic feasible solution can be computed by first selecting a maximal collection of columns of the matrix that are linearly independent.
 The variables corresponding to these columns become basic variables and the other variables are free.